Goldielockz30/tech201_virtualisation/README.md

 to connect to the virtual machine
 - vagrant ssh
-- la -a              this shows you hidden files and folders
+- ls -a              this shows you hidden files and folders

 we will use super user
 - sudo apt-get               this is used to get something to the internet